Skip to main content

 a2a_outbox: Optional[A2AOutbox]

-message = inbox.message # inbound A2A Message (or None)
+message = runtime.context.message # normalized inbound message (or None)

 2. Outbound Messages